 Washington DC

-Our next stop needs no introduction, the capital of the United States of America, Washington DC.
 Home to the Capitol building, the White House and the Supreme Court.
 It’s approximately a 3-hour drive from Virginia Beach, and expect to hit some traffic along the way.

-It certainly is a city that needs no introduction, it’s also famous for its monuments and memorials, it’s unique neighbourhoods and it’s museums and galleries.
-All of which I’ll cover.
+It certainly is a city that needs no introduction, it’s also famous for its monuments and memorials, it’s unique neighbourhoods and its museums and galleries.

 We stopped here for a couple of days, so clearly we were never going to see everything Washington DC has to offer.
 However, this is a good list to give you a flavour, or a starting point to your trip in Washington DC.
-I’d also call this your ‘must do’ list, grab a pen.
+I’d also call this your ‘must-do’ list, grab a pen.

 Galleries and Museums